fdoblhammer/ML-creativecoding/README.md

 2. Change directory to the downloaded folder in the macOS/Linux Terminal or Powershell if you are on Windows
 3. Create and activate a virtual environment inside the downloaded folder and install Ultralytics.
 [See here](https://github.com/fdoblhammer/ML-creativecoding/tree/main#3-installing-yolo-mac-and-windows)
 4. In the project folder open train.py in your code text editor (Visual Code, Sublime Text, etc.) to have a look at the code
+5. Update the path in "data=" to the absolute path on your system.
+In VS Code you can right-click on the data.yaml File and select "Copy Path", then paste it after "data="
+6. In your data.yaml File, update the first three lines to absolute paths on your computer (same technique as above)
+7. Save both data.yaml and train.py
-5. Start the training in your comomand line (Terminal, Powershell, …) by running:
+8. Start the training in your comomand line (Terminal, Powershell, …) by running:
     ```bash
     python train.py
     ```